 Sacramento country bar cancels controversial shows after uproar from LGBTQ community

-Anti-LGBTQ rappers to perform at Goldfield Trading Post during Sacramento Pride weekend
+Goldfield Trading Post cancels anti-LGBTQ shows previously set for Sacramento Pride weekend

 Goldfield Trading Post has canceled both Adam Calhoun and Demun Jones’ controversial shows scheduled for June 7 and 8, the midtown Sacramento country bar announced in a Facebook post.